Kostr/UEFI-Lessons/scripts/README.md

 [createNewApp.sh](createNewApp.sh) - create new UEFI_APPLICATION by name

+[createNewShellApp.sh](createNewShellApp.sh) - create new UEFI_APPLICATION with shell entry point by name

 [createNewDriver.sh](createNewDriver.sh) - create new UEFI_DRIVER by name

 - Replace GUIDs in log file: